Skip to main content Skip to search Skip to main navigation

 Inspection and Quality Control:

-The finished VW T4 reinforcement sheet is checked to ensure that the zinc plating has been applied evenly and in the correct thickness and meets the requirements.
+The finished reinforcement sheet is checked to ensure that the zinc plating has been applied evenly and in the correct thickness and meets the requirements.

 The process of electroplating is an established and proven method of combating corrosion, especially on metallic workpieces.